Code360In/katacoda-scenarios-32/redis-ds/intro.md

 **Learning Objectives**:

-* Redis Basic Data Types
+* Introduce the  Basic Data Types in Redis